02 Apr Social Media in 2018: 5 Tips to Survive The Changes

 Media and technological revolutions happen at all moments.
 So, how can you position your brand in social media with so many changes happening constantly?

-From now you need to know the trends in social media for this year and plan your strategy accordingly.
+From now on you will need to know the trends in social media for this year and plan your strategy accordingly.

 What happened in 2017?

 2017 was very important for digital marketing and social media.
-Videos were definitely the big revelation for Facebook and Instagram.
-Part of their publications were dedicated just for posting videos.
+Videos were definitely the big revelation for Facebook and Instagram, as quickly part of their features were dedicated just for posting videos.

 However, the organic reach became more difficult due to the constant changes in the algorithm, which brought with it the need to find new ways for the brands to actually be able to appear in their followers feed.